ramirocabral/aws-solutions-architect-associate-notes-SAAC03/data_transfer/VPN.md

 - connect remote to remote to remote to vpn

 #### Pros
-- Reusus exsiting internet connection and AWS VPN connections
+- Reuses existing internet connection and AWS VPN connections
 - AWS managed and highly available
-- Supports BGP for exchaning routes and routing policies
+- Supports BGP for exchanging routes and routing policies

 #### Cons
 - Network latency